PXG-Arma/Templates/README.md

-# Arma 3 Map Templates
+# Arma 3 Map Templates Repo

 This repository containes the finished map templates used in Arma 3 mission making for Pheonix Group.
 Map temapltes are on a three month rotation, new maps are being added while other get removed, templates included.